tarunchauhan707/tarunchauhan707/README.md

 # Hi there 👋 , I'm Tarun Chauhan
-I'm a passionate web developer with a strong foundation in front-end technologies.
+I'm a MERN Stack Developer and an avid Competitive Programmer with a passion for solving challenging problems and building scalable web applications.
+Currently pursuing my studies at Netaji Subhas University of Technology (NSUT), Dwarka, I am constantly honing my skills in full-stack development and algorithmic thinking.

 ## 🚀 Technologies & Tools